Motor Trade Insurance

 However, if you’re self-employed and only run the business part-time from home you can buy part-time motor trade insurance, which should be a bit cheaper than taking out a fully-featured, annual insurance policy.

-How do I find cheap trade insurance quotes?
+How do I find cheap motor trade insurance quotes?

 Before you compare motor trade insurance, you should therefore consider each of the following:

-- The nature of your business – for example, if you work part-time from home selling one or two cars at a time you might only need third party road risk cover.
+- The nature of your business – for example, if you work part-time from home selling one or two cars at a time you might only need third party road risk cover rather than a full-featured motor trade insurance policy.
 On the other hand, if you own a business premises and have several cars then a combined policy is more likely to give you all-round protection.

-- How many cars you need to cover – policies that cover an unlimited number of cars are going to be much more expensive than those with a limit.
+- How many cars you need to cover – trade insurance policies that cover an unlimited number of cars are going to be much more expensive than those with a limit.

 - The type of vehicles you work with – buy a policy that reflects the cars you actually work with.
 Insurance covering ‘any vehicle’ including lorries and specialist cars are going to cost much more than policies that cover ‘standard vehicles’.